Compliance Training FAQS for Employees

 Send an email to firstname.lastname@example.org.

-Click on Vivid Online Training System hyperlink using your TRACKS ID and Password in the email to log into the system and complete your assigned training.
+Click on HSI Online Training System hyperlink using your TRACKS ID and Password in the email to log into the system and complete your assigned training.

-- Once you click on the link and log in with your TRACKS ID, you will be redirected to your Vivid Learning training page.
+- Once you click on the link and log in with your TRACKS ID, you will be redirected to your HSI training page.

-- Once you are on the site, click on the Vivid Learning course title to begin the training.
+- Once you are on the site, click on the HSI course title to begin the training.

 Certain courses are required because of state law, federal law, or university policy.
 Some departments also require their employees to take certain courses.
 Additional requirements may exist depending upon your job duties.
 You may need to take courses on HIPPA, FERPA, Bloodborne pathogens, Minors on campus or others.
 These requirements are due to a variety of laws, rules and policies.